nodatime/nodatime/CONTRIBUTING.md

 >   Fixes #1145

-If you need to, feel free to add comments to the PR asking for sugestions or help.
+If you need to, feel free to add comments to the PR asking for suggestions or help.